mathbarc/mathbarc.github.io/_posts/2023-01-06-mlops_with_mlflow.md

 ## Setting up the environment

 A simple way to configure all the tools needed is to use [Docker](https://docs.docker.com/get-docker/).
 The following docker-compose.yml file contains the configuration of 3 services: MinIO, Postgres and MLFlow.

-MinIO is a S3 bucket service that can be used locally to store files as we would on AWS S3.
-Postgres is a relational database used by MLFlow to store metadata about the models.
-MLFlow is the service we will comunicate to log metrics and control the model versioning.
+- MinIO is a S3 bucket service that can be used locally to store files as we would on AWS S3;
+- Postgres is a relational database used by MLFlow to store metadata about the models;
+- MLFlow is the service we will comunicate to log metrics and control the model versioning.

 ```yaml
 version: "3.7"